-COVID-19 is thought to spread mainly through close contact from person-to-person and may be spread by those without symptoms.
+COVID-19 spreads from person to person mainly through the air when an infected person breathes, coughs, or sneezes and another person breathes in their germs.
+It may be spread by those without symptoms.
 The CDC says that, in general, the more closely a person interacts with others and the longer that interaction, the higher the risk of COVID-19 spread.

 The CDC defines close contact as including the following:

 - You were within 6 feet of someone who has COVID-19 for a total of 15 minutes or more

 - You provided care at home to someone who is sick with COVID-19